Who needs anti-depressants when you have your body!

 Keeping it simple with this one.
 Sit however you feel comfortable in a quiet place and just focus on your breath.
 You can do this in a couple of ways.

 Firstly, notice the cool air coming into your nose and the warm air leaving.
-Don’t try to change your breath just focus on it.
+Don’t try to change how you breathe, just focus on your breath.

 Secondly, become aware of your belly and/or chest rising and falling as you breathe.
-Again there is no right or wrong and no set way; just breathe; even I can do that!
+Again there is no right or wrong; just breathe; even I can do that!

 When you notice your mind wandering, thinking, planning and worrying, gently come back to your breath and continue to concentrate on it.